acloudtechie/Copilot-Instructions/README.md

 The script will:
 1. Create a `.github/prompts` directory in your project
 2. Download the Copilot instructions as `init.prompt.md`
-3. Checks if the file already exists to avoid overwriting customizations
+3. Check if the file already exists to avoid overwriting customizations

 ## Manual Setup

+### Linux/macOS (Bash)
 If you prefer to run the script manually:

 1. Download the script: